-The Worst Face Masks for COVID-19 Protection, According to Research
+The Best (and Worst) Face Masks for COVID-19 Protection

 Wearing a face mask can help stop the spread of COVID-19, but some masks are better than others.
-These are the best and worst face masks, according to science.
+These are the best and worst face masks, according to research.

 Wearing a face mask in public (especially when social distancing isn’t possible) can help reduce the spread of COVID-19, but not all masks are created equal.
 Some masks are more effective than others at blocking the viral droplets expelled when you cough, sneeze, speak, or even breathe.
-Make sure you know the etiquette rules for wearing a face mask.
+A face mask you may even actually want to wear would be nice.

 In a study from Duke University, researchers ranked 14 types of masks—from the medical grade N95 respirator to homemade masks—as to how well they accomplished this task.
 Given how serious a coronavirus infection can be, many people want to know more about the best and worst face masks.